sellis8/sellis8.github.io/NikeStore_ERD.md

 The Inventory entity tracks the quantity and location of each product in the store.

-- Customer to Sale (One to Many): Allows store to track which customers are making purchases and how often they are.
+- Customer to Sale (One-to-Many): Allows store to track which customers are making purchases and how often they are.
-- Product to Sale (One to Many): Helps see which products are top sellers and see supply and demand.
+- Product to Sale (One-to-Many): Helps see which products are top sellers and see supply and demand.
-- Product to Inventory (One to One): Helps the store ensure accurate inventory count for each product.
+- Product to Inventory (One-to-One): Helps the store ensure accurate inventory count for each product.